theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guide/administration.md

 	- [ ] Tags (how and when to use them)
 	- [ ] Variables (how and when to use them)
 	- [ ] Meta data (how and when to use them)
-- [ ] UI for building local previews
+- [ ] UI/console program for building local previews
 - [ ] Setup a template for bug reports
 - [ ] Test language setup
 - [ ] .pdf export (define a template)